Privacy Statement

 Sharing with third parties

-We enter into a data processing agreement with organizations that process your data on our behalf to ensure the same level of security and confidentiality of your data.
+We enter into a processing agreement with organizations that process your data on our behalf to ensure the same level of security and confidentiality of your data.
 We remain responsible for these processing operations.

-Information security
+Information Security

 Rights of data subjects